spaziutempu/faq-accordion-card/README.md

 }
 ```

+- a little bit more about position: absolute .. but

--by the way i got a lot of difficulty with logos display, still not finishing to place them correctly yet, it's quite frustrating to don't find the proper solution...
+- by the way i got lot of difficulty with logos display, still not finishing to place them correctly yet, it was quite frustrating to don't find the proper way to do it.

 ### Continued development

-- Need to Fix logos display !!
+- Need to Fix logos display

 ### Useful resources